kanisterio/kanister/examples/etcd/etcd-in-cluster/README.md

 This document is going to show you how you can backup the ETCD cluster that is running as part of your Kubernetes control plane.
-The commands are run into a cluster that is setup using [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) but it should work on any other single or multi node ETCD cluster.
+The commands are run into a cluster that is setup using [Kubeadm](https://github.com/kubernetes/kubeadm) but it should work on any other single or multi node ETCD cluster.

+The cluster this example is perfomed on is two node kubeadm cluster.

 ## Prerequisites Details

 * Kubernetes 1.9+ with Beta APIs enabled, and you are not on managed Kubernetes
 * PV support on the underlying infrastructure
-* Kanister version 0.32.0 with `profiles.cr.kanister.io` CRD installed
+* Kanister version 0.32.0 with `profiles.cr.kanister.io` CRD, [`kanctl`](https://docs.kanister.io/tooling.html#install-the-tools) Kanister tool installed

 # Integrating with Kanister